HenIsTheMan/Interface_A2/README.md

 # Interface_A2

+It's unreal...

 ## General guidelines

 * Each screen should be a scene
-* All assets should be placed in their appropriate folder and subfolder(s)
+* All assets should be placed in their appropriate folder(s) and subfolder(s)
 * Try to make prefabs and use the available prefabs to ease the development process
 * All classes should generally be in the namespace "InterfaceA2"
 * The root GO of any scene should be an empty instantiated prefab with the same name as the scene